 Commercial buildings spend nearly 25-30% of their energy on lighting.
-Replacing inefficient incandescent light bulbs with LEDs, fluorescent bulbs, or halogen bulbs have been proven to greatly reduce a building’s lighting demands.
-Upgrading lighting fixtures, motion controlled lighting, and daylight sensors can aid in increasing a building’s lighting efficiency.
+Replacing inefficient incandescent light bulbs with LEDs, fluorescent bulbs, or halogen bulbs greatly reduces a building’s lighting demands.
+Upgraded lighting fixtures, motion controlled lighting, and daylight sensors can improve lighting efficiency.

 - Saves money

 - Less carbon emissions due to lower energy demand

 - Large upfront cost

 - Generates light bulb trash often before the lightbulb design life is over

 Replacing lighting in outdated buildings can make a big difference in a campus’ energy demand.

 Net SavingsMore Info

 Varies on electricity cost, current bulb technology and the quality of upgrades.

 Many campus’ facilities already have been replacing burnt out bulbs with higher efficiency bulbs.